taomasgonzalez/GNNCellClassification/README.md

 # GNNCellClassification

+> **Note:** This is an ongoing project.
+Features, results, and documentation are subject to change.

 A multimodal Graph Neural Network (GCN) pipeline for automated classification of cortical layers in the human dorsolateral prefrontal cortex (DLPFC) using spatial transcriptomics and histological imaging data.

 ---